Eating Well Through Cancer

 - taste changes

 Comforting Food for a Sore Mouth and Throat

-Easy Potato Soup from the Sore Mouth and Throat chapter became a favorite meal in our household, and when my dad had larynx cancer he requested it often.
+The Easy Potato Soup recipe from the Sore Mouth and Throat chapter is a favorite meal for many throat cancer patients.
 The soup is smooth, creamy with a satisfying flavor, and the frozen hash browns make the dish extra easy to prepare as there is no tedious peeling potatoes.

 Recipes to Help Ease Nausea

 From the Nausea chapter, Banana Bread not only makes a great snack for the whole family, but since bananas are easily digested by virtually everyone, this makes a nice, not too rich snack when going through treatment.
-Made with a biscuit baking mix to simplify, I have also made this recipe into mini loaves or muffins to keep in the freezer to pull out for a quick snack or even gift to someone going through cancer treatment.
+Made with a biscuit baking mix to simplify, you can also make this recipe into mini loaves or muffins to keep in the freezer to pull out for a quick snack or even gift to someone going through cancer treatment.